AGP369/Powerbi/README.md

 ## Data Source

-The data for this dashboard is sourced from an Excel file, updated on a [specify frequency, e.g., daily, weekly, monthly] basis to ensure accuracy and timeliness.
+The data for this dashboard is sourced from an Excel file, updated on a monthly basis to ensure accuracy and timeliness.

 ## Technical Details